Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Robustness Tests: Identification and Specification

 Table~\ref{tab:pca_mag7} reports the variance decomposition and PSY results for each principal component.
 The first principal component (PC1) explains 60.0\% of the total variation, revealing a dominant common factor in the adjusted price gaps.
 The loadings on PC1 are broadly similar across six of the seven firms (GOOGL~($-0.472$), TSLA~($-0.437$), NVDA~($-0.423$), AMZN~($-0.374$), META~($-0.371$), and AAPL~($-0.358$)), but conspicuously low for MSFT~($-0.054$).
 Microsoft's near-zero loading indicates that its price-gap dynamics are driven by idiosyncratic factors rather than the common AI-driven technology repricing that affects the other six firms.
 PC2 accounts for 20.6\% of variance and is loaded most heavily on MSFT~(0.754) and AMZN~($-0.435$), capturing the idiosyncratic divergence between these two firms.
 The first three components jointly explain 92.3\% of variation.

 The key result is that none of the seven principal components exhibits explosive behavior.
 All GSADF statistics fall below the 10 percent critical value of~1.334: PC1 yields $\text{GSADF} = 0.844$, the closest to rejection is PC3 at $\text{GSADF} = 0.683$, and the remaining components range from $-1.218$ to $0.043$.
-The absence of explosiveness in any linear combination of the adjusted price gaps provides strong cross-sectional evidence against an AI bubble.
-Even the dominant common factor, which loads on all firms except Microsoft, is stationary, consistent with the interpretation that the firm-level technology adjustment has successfully removed the fundamental repricing component, leaving residuals with no evidence of speculative excess.
+The absence of explosiveness in any linear combination of the adjusted price gaps provides cross-sectional evidence against a common residual AI-era bubble in this sample.
+Even the dominant common factor, which loads on all firms except Microsoft, is stationary, consistent with the interpretation that the firm-level technology adjustment removes the common fundamental repricing component, leaving no common residual explosive factor.
 Figure~\ref{fig:pca_mag7} displays the scree plot and the time series of the first principal component.